Get in Touch

 Receive a free guide with the latest information on emerging treatments and clinical trials.

-Get Yours NowPathology and cytology testing results play a significant role in confirming a mesothelioma diagnosis.
+Get Yours NowPathology tests are vital to confirming a mesothelioma diagnosis.
 This testing helps doctors determine the best treatment plans.

 The pathology report is the most crucial component in a mesothelioma diagnosis.
 It provides the definitive cancer diagnosis, describing the specific types of cells found in a patient’s tumors.

-Doctors recommend more aggressive treatment for patients with epithelial cells because they typically respond better to treatment than patients with sarcomatoid cells.
+Doctors recommend more aggressive treatment for patients with epithelial cells because they typically respond better.
 Doctors also consider other factors when developing treatment plans.
 These factors include the stage of the cancer’s progression and the patient’s age, gender and overall health.

 If you are looking for mesothelioma support, please contact our Patient Advocates at (855) 404-4592